Prabowo Subianto: United States

-In October 2020, Prabowo visited the United States despite his previous ban from entering the country, in his capacity as Minister of Defense after being invited by his US counterpart Mark Esper and a visa was issued for him.
-Several human rights organizations, including Amnesty International, had previously called for the Trump administration to cancel the visit.
+In October 2020, Prabowo visited the United States despite his previous ban from entering the country, in his capacity as Minister of Defence after being invited by his US counterpart Mark Esper and a visa was issued for him.
+Several human rights organisations, including Amnesty International, had previously called for the Trump administration to cancel the visit.
 From his frequent foreign visit overtures such as in the United States, Prabowo succeeded in convincing the United States Congress to approve the sale of the advanced F-15EX Eagle II supersonic fighter aircraft to Indonesia.

 Russo-Ukrainian War

 On 3 June 2023, Prabowo proposed a multi-point peace plan to end the ongoing Russian invasion of Ukraine at IISS Shangri-La Dialogue in Singapore.
 His proposal includes the following.